inno-robolab/InnoSimulator/README.md

 ## Video

-Promo video is comming soon
+Promo video is comming soon...

 ### Run tests with simulator
-For carrying out full-scale tests and testing of the entire functionality of the simulator, [Apollo](https://github.com/lgsvl/apollo-5.0) needs to be installed (preferably on another computer to achieve high-level performance).
+For carrying out of full-scale tests and testing of the entire functionality of the simulator, [Apollo](https://github.com/lgsvl/apollo-5.0) needs to be installed (preferably on another computer to achieve high-level performance).
 To allow the simulator communicate with Apollo you need to install Rosbridge and read installation instructions from [here](https://github.com/lgsvl/rosbridge_suite).

 1. Run rosbridge: